dhaxina/Data-Science-Machine-Learning-Projects/README.md

 <p style="font-size:16px; line-height:1.6;">
 This project focuses on building an intelligent prediction model for <b>classifying tumor vs. non-tumor brain X-ray images</b> using <b>Transfer Learning (VGG-16)</b>.
 <br><br>
-The dataset was obtained from <b>Kaggle</b>, and extensive <b>preprocessing & image augmentation</b> techniques were applied to improve model robustness and performance.
+The dataset was obtained from multipe sources, and extensive <b>preprocessing & image augmentation</b> techniques were applied to improve model robustness and performance.
 <br><br>
 The final dataset was split in an <b>80:20 train-test ratio</b>.
-A pretrained <b>VGG-16 network</b> was fine-tuned for tumor classification.
+A pretrained <b>VGG-19 network</b> was fine-tuned for tumor classification.
 After training, the model was evaluated using <b>accuracy, loss curves, and other key performance metrics</b>.
 </p>
 <hr>